MxBoud/Arduino-Catan-Dice/README.md

 ### Ressources used and acknowledgement
 * The idea came by discussing with my friend Alexandre.
 However, after googling it, it was of course already made ([here](https://create.arduino.cc/projecthub/joshi/settlers-of-catan-dice-d653f0) and [here](https://www.youtube.com/watch?v=biL6dSZkcWw)), but I did not found one that was keeping tracks of the statistics and was using a 3D printed cover.

-* Thanks Nicole, Lindsay and Alexandre for testing the device with me :).
+* Thanks to Nicole, Lindsay and Alexandre for testing the device with me :).
 * The code from [this tutorial](https://www.instructables.com/id/Arduino-Display-Messages-Using-Hardware-Interrupts/) was very usefull!